Radioactive Waste Management

 Financial provisions are made for managing all kinds of civilian radioactive waste.
 The cost of managing and disposing of nuclear power plant wastes represents about 5% of the total cost of the electricity generated.

-Most nuclear utilities are required by governments to put aside a levy (e.g. 0.1 cents per kilowatt hour in the USA, 0.14 ¢/kWh in France) to provide for management and disposal of their wastes (see Appendix 4: National Funding).
-So far some US$ 28 billion has been committed to the US waste fund by electricity consumers.
+Most nuclear utilities are required by governments to put aside a levy (e.g. 0.1 cents per kilowatt hour in the USA to 2014, 0.14 ¢/kWh in France) to provide for management and disposal of their wastes (see Appendix 4: National Funding).
+So far some US$ 35 billion has been accumulated in the US waste fund from electricity consumers, including some interest.

 The actual arrangements for paying for waste management and decommissioning also vary.
 The key objective is however always the same: to ensure that sufficient funds are available when they are needed.
 There are three main approaches4: